How Booze Brands are Raising the Bar Amid a Cluttered Category

 When it comes to rockin’ events, it’s hard to get more creative than alcoholic beverage activations.
 The category is a competitive one, with beer brands, distilled spirits and wineries all chasing after that elusive and fickle millennial target that everyone is pursuing.
 As a result, booze-inspired events have to be special to get their attention.
-Following is a taste of the tactics used by the best of the bunch, from industry giants Budweiser and Jack Daniel’s to craft beer brands and liquor producers, to bring new drinkers into the fold and retain their loyal fans.
+Following is a taste of the tactics used by the best alcohol brands of the bunch, from industry giants Budweiser and Jack Daniel’s to craft beer brands and liquor producers, to bring new drinkers into the fold and retain their loyal fans.

 1. The Speakeasy